This article may contain affiliate links. We earn commissions when you shop through the links on this page.

 Bottom Line

-If you’re starting a new project in 2026, here’s what I’d actually do:
+If you’re reading this in 2026, here’s what you should do:

 FAQ